twsnmp/twsla/README.md

   count       Count log
-  delay       Search for delays in the access log extract     Extract data from log help        Help about any command import      Import log from source search      Search logs. tfidf       Log analysis using TF-IDF twsnmp      Get information and logs from TWSNMP FC version     Show twsla version
+  delay       Search for delays in the access log extract     Extract data from log heatmap     Command to tally log counts by day of the week and time of day help        Help about any command import      Import log from source relation    Relation Analysis search      Search logs. tfidf       Log analysis using TF-IDF time        Time analysis twsnmp      Get information and logs from TWSNMP FC version     Show twsla version